 I kiss my maker, my lover, my demon-bride, and my own red mouth smiles against her neck.

-Death leaves me, a petulant child whose parents ignore him; he will gather his toy soldier hunters and send them for us one day.
+Death leaves me, a petulant child whose parents ignore him; he will gather his toy soldier hunters and send them for us one day, one by one.